 The values that unite us, inspire us, and create a distinctive collegiate atmosphere are the values of embracing tolerance, encouraging creativity, seeking improvement and showing care to students and alumni, current and former academic staff, customers, partners, and guests of our College of Tourism, Varna and Bulgaria!

 The College of Tourism – Varna is an integral part of University of Economics – Varna.
-It comprises the Department of Tourism and the Department of Foreign Languages.
+It comprises the Department of Tourism and the Department of Foreign Languages and Communication in Tourism.
 Its predecessor was the International Tourism Institute, which was established in 1963 as Bulgaria’s first higher school that specialised in training professionals in the tourism, hospitality and leisure industries.

 Originally named the International Tourism Training Centre and established in 1963 at Sofia Hotel in Golden Sands, Varna, with training facilities similar to those in Du Midi Hotel in Davos, Switzerland, the International Tourism Institute was rebranded in 1965.
 In 1997 the Institute was transformed into the College of Tourism, an independent training organisation sharing teaching practices with University of Economics – Varna.
 In 1999 the College became an integral part of the University.